Title 2A

 C. The board shall, subject to available resources and to its exercise of discretionary prioritization:

-1. Serve in an advisory capacity to King County on matters concerning behavioral health disorders including education, prevention, treatment and service delivery in the region;
+1. Serve in an advisory capacity to King County on matters concerning behavioral health conditions including education, prevention, treatment, crisis response, and service delivery in the region;

-2. Participate with the behavioral health organization to enhance the ability of the behavioral health system to work effectively and deliver high-quality services to consumers;
+3. Participate with King County, in its capacity as the region's behavioral health administrative services organization to enhance the ability of the behavioral health system to work effectively and deliver high-quality services;

-3. Participate with the behavioral health organization to facilitate equitable access to education, prevention, treatment and recovery from behavioral health disorders;
+4. Participate with King County, in its capacity as the behavioral health organization to facilitate equitable access to education, prevention, treatment and recovery from behavioral health conditions;

-4. Utilize and develop relationships with public and private agencies and organizations concerned with behavioral health disorders to advance the behavioral health system and drive system improvements;
+5. Utilize and develop relationships with public and private agencies and organizations concerned with behavioral health conditions to advance the behavioral health system and drive system improvements;

-5. Develop relationships with the community to promote integrated treatment of mental health, substance use disorder and physical health care services;
+6. Develop relationships with the community to promote integrated treatment of mental health, substance use, and physical health care services;

-6. Represent the board and coordinate with other King County activities and endeavors intended to further the likelihood that the needs of individuals living with behavioral health disorders are considered and addressed as appropriate;
+7. Represent the board and coordinate with other King County activities and endeavors intended to further the likelihood that the needs of individuals living with behavioral health conditions are considered and addressed as appropriate;

-7. Provide input to the state on various regulatory, policy and programmatic issues related to behavioral health;
+8. Provide input to the state on various regulatory, policy, and programmatic issues related to behavioral health;

-8. Advocate for the needs of individuals living with behavioral health disorders at the local and state level; and
+9. Advocate for the needs of individuals living with behavioral health conditions at the local and state level;

 D.1.
-The board shall elect a member as chair by a majority vote of its members.
-The term of the chair is one year.
+The board shall elect members as chair and vice chair by a majority vote of its members.
+The terms of the chair and vice chair are two years.

 2. The board shall adopt appropriate bylaws, including quorum requirements.

-E. The department of community and human services shall provide ongoing administrative support to the committee.
+E. The department of community and human services shall provide ongoing administrative support to the board.

 2A.300.200 Health through housing advisory committee.